dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 Response Body:

     {
-       "timestamp" : timestamp in milliseconds,
-       "count" : number of deleted object(s)
+        "timestamp": 1521108111690,
+        "delete_relation_count(s)": 1
     }

 ----------
 **Delete Relation With Specified Child Object**
+Remove relation between parent and specified child object.

-This API only delete relation between parent and child and do not remove child.
+**Note:** This API only delete relation between parent and child and do not remove child.

 Method: DELETE